samuel444/AzureCraftChallenge/readme.md

 The timer has functions as well and what it does is when the start function is called it will go through all of the code in the functionn rising a number by 0.1 every tenth of a second.
 The reset function will set the timer back to 0 and will clear the screen ready for the next race.

+It listens for the **start** and **stop** messages from the main computer and starts or stops the timer.
+It listens for the **reset** message from the main computer to reset the timer and clear the monitor ready for a new race.

 ```
 monitor = peripheral.wrap("back")
 timer = 0